Elijah-trillionz/devRoadMap/README.md

 If you're seeing this, then you probably wanna contribute to this project.
 I say to you welcome.

-There are few rules:

-1. Don't open the javascript file, is pretty messed up; you won't understand a thing.
-I don't even understand what I did :(

-2. No other rules.

-Your contribution is only needed in the resources folder which contains json files of webdev, and mobiledev.

-Each of them contains the roadmap of what to learn (ordered), and where to learn them, you can ask questions to get user's interest.
+### Contributing resources

 The way it works is simple, but initially complicated.
-It works like a link list, each primary object holds a reference to the next primary object.
+It works like a linked list, each primary object holds a reference to the next primary object.

 It is designed thus: